 - If the refrigerator is oversized, remove all handles so it can easily fit through doors and hallways in your home

-- Tape the doors shut securely with masking tape or duct tape to prevent them from swinging open
+- Tape the doors shut with masking tape or duct tape to prevent them from swinging open

 - Once at the destination, the water dispenser and ice maker connections must be attached to a dedicated water line.